hsh-elc/grappa-webservice/documents/concept/documentation.md

 Grappa needs to access external services (such as Redis and the Docker socket) outside its container.
 We can run Grappa using two different networking methods.
 Each method differs slightly in how these services are addressed in Grappa's configuration file (`/etc/grappa/grappa-config.yaml`).

-We can run the Grappa container either on the host system's network (using Docker's option `--network="host"`), or introduce the host IP as host name `host.docker.internal` to the container, which is automatically mapped to `127.0.0.1` in file `/etc/hosts`.
+We can run the Grappa container either on the host system's network (using Docker's option `--network="host"`), or introduce the host IP as host name `host.docker.internal` to the container, which is automatically mapped to the host's IP in file `/etc/hosts`.

 The command to run Grappa with the `network="host"` enabled is listed below.